acemb-rso/wng-zipper/README.md

 ## Requirements
 - Foundry VTT core version 11–13.
 - Wrath & Glory game system version 6 or newer.
+- The [libWrapper](https://foundryvtt.com/packages/lib-wrapper) module (the bridge is bundled but the dependency must be enabled).
 - A world with at least one active combat encounter (the tracker appears once combat starts).

 ---